u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 This creates a real incentive for new builders to build on the infrastructure / tooling side, in a more open way.
 Get the right datasets, create agent-first tooling through MCP servers, and let individuals or groups of scientists design tailored workflows for their respective fields.
 Science is not a monolith, so there is no need to search for a one-size fits all solution.

-When new models of funding science are combined with new infrastructure and new technology, there's an opportunity for funders and builders to meaningfully improve externalities that work against science.
+When new models of funding science are combined with new infrastructure and new technology, there's an opportunity for funders and builders to meaningfully improve incentives that work against science.

 ## A Once in a Century Rewrite